Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If you smoke, try to quit.

-Tell your doctor about any medications, herbs, or supplements you take.
+Tell your doctor about any medicines (including aspirin, NSAIDs, and blood thinners), herbs, or supplements you take.
 Ask whether you should stop any of them before surgery.

 If you will have a stoma, a specially trained healthcare provider called an enterostomal therapy (ET) nurse will meet with you.
-The two of you will decide on the stoma’s position on the abdominal wall.
+The ET nurse will help you determine the optimal location for the stoma on the abdominal wall.

 The diseased portion of the intestine is removed (resected).